An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 I’ve thoroughly explored the program over the past two years, here are the eight things that I feel make it truly an exceptional choice for anyone looking for a serious, well-organized, homeschool writing curriculum:

-Let me spill the beans on Structure and Style for Students: it works for virtually every child!
+Let me tell you something about Structure and Style for Students: it works for virtually every child!
 Does your writer struggle?
 IEW’s gentle approach will have them change their writing mindset.
 Do you have a gifted writer?
 This program will take them higher, teaching them how to organize and present their work in a clear manner while exposing them to academic writing.

 Many of you will nod their heads in approval to this, because I know many of us have struggling writers.
 Marc used to break into tears at the mere mention of writing a paragraph.
 His compositions resembled a wild collage of scattered thoughts, lacking structure and coherence.
 But guess what?
 Thanks to the magic of SSS, he’s now a composition conqueror in the making (well, at least from my perspective, he’s taken a giant leap in 2 years).

-I can proudly say that he is gradually unlocking the secret to crafting great compositions.
+I can proudly say that he is gradually unlocking the secret to writing great compositions.
 SSS has armed him with the knowledge of proper structure, effective planning techniques, and the art of captivating readers.
-His writing has flourished and I am still amazed at the progress.
+His writing has flourished and I am still amazed at the progress when I remember where we started.

 And it’s not just Marc who’s reaping the rewards.
 One of my friend’s daughters, a naturally gifted writer and a dedicated wordsmith (with published works), couldn’t resist the allure of SSS either.
 She adores Mr. Pudewa and has learned so much about organizing her work, planning out her writing and giving more thought to the words she is using to transmit her feelings to her audience.